 We are Erika and Maya - two students with migratory backgrounds currently living in Copenhagen.
-We came together to create Masq based on our mutual frustration at the under-representation of migrant and marginalised voices in mainstream media.
+We came together to create Masq based on our mutual frustration at the under-representation of poc and marginalised voices in mainstream media.

 Masq is about creating a space in which such voices can be heard.

-Migration is not just about the physical act of moving from A to B. It encompasses long histories, traumas, legacies and everyday experiences of being 'othered'.
+Migration is not just about the physical act of moving from A to B. Migration encompasses long histories, traumas, legacies and everyday experiences of being Othered.
 It ties in with things like gender identity and racialisation.

-Our goal is to increase the representation of artists of colour from around the world, while also showcasing projects and commentary on themes like culture, identity, diaspora and belonging.
+Our goal is to increase the representation of artists of colour, by showcasing projects and commentary from around the world on themes like culture, identity, diaspora and belonging.

-For us, the arts are a powerful tool for people to shape and share their own stories, and for these narratives to reverberate back to others who may see themselves reflected, connected, perhaps even validated through these expressions.
+For us, art is a powerful tool for people to shape their own stories.
+Sharing these stories allows them to reverberate back to others who may see themselves reflected, connected, perhaps even validated, through these narratives.

 If you are an artist of colour and are interested in writing for or contributing to Masq, we would be love to hear from you!